Release 1.3.0 does not detect rubytree under ruby 1.9.3p0 / rails 2.3.14

 Indeed.
 The gem is no longer needed.
 It was heavily monkey-patched and less than 10% of its code was used.
 And the monkey-patch code was using syntax that is deprecated in recent rubytree version.

-#6 Updated by Olivier Chorier about 1 year ago
+#6 Updated by Olivier Chorier over 2 years ago

 I'm on windows with the following versions of the program :